torbiak/creeperkeeper/README.md

 Uses vine.co's API to get a user's posted and liked videos, and ffmpeg to render the subtitles and combine them all.

+**2017-01-23: Note that while reposts no longer appear on users' pages on Vine's web site and the links to users' likes are gone, they are both still available via the API, and Creeper Keeper can still download them.
+Likes can still be viewed by going to a user's likes URL (eg `https://vine.co/Mielmonster/likes`).**

 ## Synopsis

     # Download Vines related to a URL for a single Vine or a user's posts or